ibm-cloud-docs/cloud-infrastructure/pv-faqs.md

 {: #what-is-rmm-server}
 {: faq}

-RMM server is a software appliance that is offered by RackWare that replatforms your server from an IBM Cloud classic physical bare metal server to am IBM Cloud VPC virtual server instance.
+RMM server is a software appliance that is offered by RackWare that replatforms your server from an {{site.data.keyword.cloud_notm}} classic physical bare metal server to am {{site.data.keyword.vpc_short}} virtual server instance.

 ## Where can I find more information about RackWare RMM server?
 {: #where-to-find-more-information}